Project Overview (Summer 2021)

 For copyright reasons, we cannot provide the real Raven’s Progressive Matrices test to everyone.
 Instead, we’ll be giving you sets of problems — which we call “Basic” problems — inspired by the real RPM to use to develop your agent.
 Your agent will be evaluated based on how well it performs on these “Basic” problems, as well as a parallel set of “Test” problems that you will not see while designing your agent.
 These Test problems are directly analogous to the Basic problems; running against the two sets provides a check for generality and overfitting.
 Your agents will also run against the real RPM as well as a set of Challenge problems, but neither of these will be factored into your grade.

-Overall, by Project 3, your agent will answer 192 problems.
+Overall, by the end of the semester, your agent will answer 192 problems.
 More on the specific problems that your agent will complete are in the sections that follow.

 Details & Deliverables